What We Recommend Salesforce Essentials For

 Under the Signature Plan, a technical account manager (TAM) assigned to your account documents your needs and prioritizes solutions to issues you encounter.
 You also get pre-deployment support, 24/7 automated solution monitoring, and key event management services.
 The cost of this plan depends on the complexity and scale of your business solution.

 Salesforce Essentials is best suited for users with intermediate-level technical skills.
 There is a bit of a learning curve to it, and it takes several clicks to accomplish an action, but it is easy to use once you become familiar with its layout.
 The number of display options can be confusing for beginners.
 However, it offers many video tutorials, in-app prompts, and self-help resources for users who need assistance in using the software.

 Salesforce Essentials Alternatives

-Best for: Businesses looking for a solid CRM with a top-notch mobile app
+Best for: Small ecommerce businesses looking for a CRM with order and inventory management features

 What Users Think of Salesforce Essentials